Cumulocity-IoT/c8y-releasenotes/content/release-10-5-0/platform-devices-10-5-0-bundle/improvements.md

 #### Installation

 Cumulocity now provides an **offline installation** process for the Cumulocity IoT platform.
 An on-prem Cumulocity IoT cluster can now be installed and operated without requiring internet connectivity.
-Details can be found in the *Cumulocity IoT Multi-node installation guide* provided through the [Cumulocity software download center](https://download.cumulocity.com/) (credentials required).
+Details can be found in the *Cumulocity IoT Multi-node installation guide* provided through the [Cumulocity Download Center](https://download.cumulocity.com/) (credentials required).

 #### Administration